 5. Kinatarcan

-On one of our getaways in northern Cebu we decided to explore this little or non-touristy island of the Philippines.
-In Kinatarcan you will find 3 hotels (2 of them fairly basic guesthouses) and only a small stand of sandwiches and burgers to eat, so you can already get an idea of its level of tourism.
+On one of our trips around northern Cebu we decided to explore this little-visited island of the Philippines.
+In Kinatarcan you will find 3 hotels (2 of them fairly basic guesthouses) and just a small stall selling sandwiches and burgers, so you can already get an idea of its level of tourism.

 But what will make you travel there?
-Well, besides visiting a virgin island where everyone (really, EVERYONE) will be surprised to see you, you will have at your disposal several white-sand beaches absolutely empty, an interesting and mystical lagoon and several picturesque cliffs.
-Of course, the essential sunsets will also be there, in the tranquility of a little-visited destination.
+Well, besides visiting an unspoiled island where everyone (really, EVERYONE) will be surprised to see you, you will have at your disposal several white-sand beaches that are absolutely empty, an interesting and mystical lagoon and several picturesque cliffs.
+Of course, the sunsets won’t disappoint either, in the tranquility of a little-visited destination.

 If you are up for it, you can read all about it in our Kinatarcan Guide.